Book cover

 }

-Thus, we can extract from Person a new class, called Phone, as shown below.
-After the refactoring, Person gains two attributes of this new type.
+A new class Phone can be extracted from Person, as shown below.
+After the refactoring, Person receives two attributes of this new type.

 class Phone { // extracted class